unfoldingWord-box3/next-js-template/README.md

-# next-js-template
+# next-js-tempalte

-An experiment to create an unfoldingWord template for a Next.js application.
+An experiment to create an unfoldingWord template for Next.js based applications.

+The goals:
+- To increase velocity of starting a new application
+- To increase consistency and adherence to unfoldingWord branding